1 Resources for Course Development in IU Expand

 Your instructional designer is your point of contact for all project needs, connecting you with accessibility expertise, graphic designers, video support, and even help just building your site in Canvas.
 You can expect to meet weekly with your ID for about a semester.

 When capacity is available, eDS will accept projects through a fee-for-service model.
-If you are interested in working with Indiana University’s eLearning Design & Services to help design your project, please visit the Teaching Online at IU website for more information.
+If you are interested in working with Indiana University’s eLearning Design & Services to help design your project, please visit the Teaching Online at IU website.

 License